Good Morning Gorgeous: Reception

 Good Morning Gorgeous was met with generally favorable reviews from music critic.
 On review aggregator Metacritic, the album received a score of 75 out of 100 based on 7 reviews.

 Leah Greenblatt, reviewing the album for Entertainment Weekly, points out that "with her 15th studio album, the queen of hip-hop/soul dives into life as a single woman" because "if 2017's Strength of a Woman was her record about divorce rovisonos, [...]
 Gorgeous is the sound of an artist slowly re-emerging."
 Greenblatt writes that "as a songwriter, Blige's gift has never been so much specificity as sincerity, and the songs on Gorgeous deal with topics so familiar that they have worn out like the grooves on a vinyl record: hope, pain, learning to love and let go; [...] in the freedom that comes from no longer having privileged consideration in the pop market."

 Clash's Robin Murray calls the singer "a phenomenon" as "her graceful touch defies time and trends, with her vivid approach pushing toward a more universal sense of connection."
 Murray, at the end of the review, writes that one hears "a record that exudes charm and grace."
 Mosi Reeves of Rolling Stone writes that "almost all of Blige's 15 albums have a conceptual structure; [...] but Good Morning Gorgeous seems looser than others" in which "the artist carefully avoids the deep melancholy of her past.
 The music is mostly hopeful and lively, even when the sentiments belie that."

-Less enthusiastic Pitchfork's Eric Torres review, who although finds that the album "a celebratory record that mixes uplifting, soulful affirmations with exercises in contemporary rap and R&B", it has collaboration which "come across as scattered, an unfortunate side effect that hinders the album’s invigorating self-empowerment; [...]
+Less enthusiastic Pitchfork's Eric Torres review, who although finds that the album "a celebratory record that mixes uplifting, soulful affirmations with exercises in contemporary rap and R&B", it has collaboration which "come across as scattered, an unfortunate side effect that hinders the album's invigorating self-empowerment; [...]
 The album's assorted collaborations range from solid to baffling".

 Industry awards

 Commercial performance

-In the United States, Good Morning Gorgeous debuted at No. 14 on the Billboard 200 with 25,000 equivalent album units earned in its first week.
-It also entered at No. 9 on the US Top R&B/Hip-Hop Albums chart, becoming Blige's 19th top-10 entry and surpassing Mariah Carey for the second most top-10 titles on the chart.
+In the United States, Good Morning Gorgeous debuted at number 14 on the US Billboard 200 chart, earning 25,000 album-equivalent units in its first week.
+This became Mary's first album to miss the top-ten on the chart.
+It also entered at number nine on the US Top R&B/Hip-Hop Albums chart, becoming Blige's 19th top-ten entry and surpassing Mariah Carey for the second most top-ten titles on the chart.